Mathnerd314/stroscot/docs/Commentary/Checklist.rst

 * Symbolic: an AST is a value
 * Value-level: types are sets

-In addition there are some other paradigms:
+In addition I've found some other paradigms too obscure for the WP list:

 * term rewriting systems are given by the rewriting relation
 * optimization problems are relations based on on objective functions